Uppsala Monitoring Centre: Background

 The main focus and source of data in pharmacovigilance are reports of ICSRs (individual case safety reports) from healthcare providers and patients in member countries of the WHO Programme.
 A WHO global individual case safety report database (VigiBase) is maintained and developed on behalf of the WHO by UMC.
-UMC develops and provides several tools and classifications for use by organisations involved in drug safety, including the WHO Drug Dictionary, WHOART (adverse reaction terminology) – with a bridge to the MedDRA terminology, tools for searching in the database, and a program for case report management, VigiFlow.
+UMC develops and provides several tools and classifications for use by organisations involved in drug safety, including the WHO Drug Dictionary – with a bridge to the MedDRA terminology and WHO ICD – tools for searching in the database, and a program for case report management, VigiFlow.

-UMC's research covers mainly three areas: data-driven discovery (especially statistical techniques), dis-proportionality analyses, interaction detection, patterns and duplicate case detection), safety surveillance and signaling (among which drug dependence and pediatric use) and benefit—risk analysis.
+UMC's research covers mainly three areas: data-driven discovery (especially statistical techniques), dis-proportionality analyses, interaction detection, patterns and duplicate case detection, safety surveillance and signaling (among which drug dependence and pediatric use) and benefit—risk analysis.
+As of 2023 over 200 scientific articles in peer-reviewed journals were linked on the centre's website.

+UMC has been active in initiatives to improve communication in areas related to medicines safety since 1996.
 The centre has been active in presenting research in the medical literature which has included some seminal works in the field.
 The Uppsala centre has also published books in the field of drugs safety including a regular newsletter.
-In 2010 the 2nd edition of a crisis management guide was published, entitled 'Expecting the Worst'.
+In 2010 the 2nd edition of a crisis management guide was published, entitled 'Expecting the Worst', also translated into other languages.

 UMC's role in drug safety has not been without controversy for both medicines agencies and pharmaceutical companies, despite an open approach willing to engage with many parties in the pharmaceutical world.
 They are closely involved in outreach to developing countries and other areas where pharmacovigilance is not yet handled.